Boomerang Tasks: Orchestrate Complex Workflows

 -

-described below), Roo can analyze a complex task and suggest breaking it down into a subtask1. -
+mode (aka Boomerang Mode), Roo analyzes a complex task and suggests breaking it down into a subtask1. -

-The parent task pauses, and the new subtask begins in a different mode2.
+The parent task (in Orchestrator mode) pauses, and the new subtask begins in a different, specialized mode2.

 -